It's just been a bear of an illness, and took a little longer to shake it than he envisioned.

 Because if he does, that means we are continuing to try to get up in the face of terror.

-If if from not to pick on Germany and France or whatever, but it's just so easy.
+Not to pick on Germany and France or whatever, but it's just so easy.

-We will have given in and laid down to terror just as most of the world has done.
+We will have given in and laid down to terror, just as most of the world has done.

 Thank you very much.

-Great State of Indiana.
+Great state of Indiana.

 Mark Davis filling in for Rush.